 For millions of immigrants, the first glimpse of America was the Statue of Liberty, growing from a vaguely defined figure on the horizon into a towering, stately colossus.
 Visitors approaching Liberty Island on the ferry from Battery Park may experience a similar sense of wonder.

-There is no admission fee for either the Statue of Liberty or Ellis Island, but the ferry ride (which goes round-trip from Battery Park to Liberty Island to Ellis Island) costs $18.
+There is no admission fee for either the Statue of Liberty or Ellis Island, but the ferry ride (which goes round-trip from Battery Park to Liberty Island to Ellis Island) costs $18, $21 for access to the statue's crown.
 Ferries leave from Battery Park every 30 to 40 minutes depending on the time of year (buy your tickets online at www.statuecruises.com).
 There are often long lines, so arrive early, especially if you have a reserved-time ticket.
-There is a pleasant indoor/outdoor café on Liberty Island.
+There is a pleasant indoor-outdoor café on Liberty Island.